 14. Motivate Employees

 As discussed earlier, project management is not all about hard work, it means smart work.
 People may want to work the way they are comfortable with and they don’t want to change.
 Explain how project management can make lives easier and embrace each stage along the process.
-Thank everyone for being on time for the meeting or offer rewards on small wins like free lunch.
+Thank everyone for being on time for the meeting or offering rewards on small wins like free lunch.

 15. Set Practical Expectations

 Better communication, proper planning, clear goals, improved productivity, and sticking to the budget can be made possible with practical expectations.
 You cannot ensure success without setting realistic goals.
 If customers don’t know what you can give, you cannot offer better service.
 Be sure your customers know when to expect communication from you.
-If it takes weeks to order new materials, add the same to your process of planning and don’t ask for something that won’t happen.
+If it takes weeks to order new materials, add the same to your process of planning, and don’t ask for something that won’t happen.

 Project management relies on everyone delivering their work on a timely basis and doing their jobs properly.
 As you assign work, it becomes clear.
-Everyone should be responsible for their part of work.
+Everyone should be responsible for their part of the work.
 It doesn’t mean you should report on other staff due to lack of progress.
 You should also ask where they are having a problem.

 17. Deal With Problems In Advance

-No one likes to have bad news and no one wants to be the part of the conflict.
+No one likes to have bad news and no one wants to be a part of the conflict.
 But it is still always better to deal with issues before it’s too late.
 Set your schedule if deadlines are too strict.
 Tell the client if there is an issue and update the budget.
 Create a problem-solving culture, not ignorance.